piusjohn/piusjohn/README.md

 ## ⚡ Fun Fact

-I enjoy building systems from scratch, understanding how things work internally, and continuously pushing myself to become a better engineer every day.
+I enjoy building AI-powered cloud applications from scratch, understanding how things work at a deep level, and continuously pushing myself to become a better engineer every day.

 ---